cfengine/documentation/guide/installation-and-configuration/upgrading.markdown

 ---

-This guide documents our recommendation on how to upgrade an existing installation of CFEngine Community 3.7 and 3.8 and CFEngine Enterprise 3.7 and 3.8 to CFEngine {{site.cfengine.branch}}.
+This guide documents our recommendation on how to upgrade an existing installation of CFEngine Enterprise 3.7.x to {{site.cfengine.branch}}.
+Community users can use these instructions as a guide skipping the parts that are not relavent.

 We recommend upgrading the Masterfiles Policy Framework first so that you can verify that the new policy will work with your old clients across the